Language-Technology-Assessment/European-open-AI-index/pages/news/BERT-original-sin.md

 Amidst the buzz, few asked what data it was trained on or whether is was really "open source" as [Google claimed](https://research.google/blog/open-sourcing-bert-state-of-the-art-pre-training-for-natural-language-processing/).

 Google's BERT continues to shape research in NLP to this day.
-The paper that introduced it became the most cited scientific publication in the field with [over 125.000 citations](https://scholar.google.com).
+The paper that introduced it became the most cited scientific publication in the field with [over 125.000 citations](https://aclanthology.org/N19-1423/).
 A host of popular spin-off models were built on top of the original, providing BERT-based technologies for domains as diverse as Biology (BioBERT), Science (SciBERT), Finance (FinBERT) or Medicine (Med-BERT).
 In short, with the help of BERT, Google shaped the course of an entire scientific discipline for years to come.
 Here's why this still matters today.

-We still don't know exactly how BERT was built.
+We still don't know exactly how "open source" BERT was built.
-Dazzled by it's technological marvels, even the scientists that introduced the field of BERTology that examines what BERT can do, did not ask how it was built.
+Dazzled by it's technological marvels, even the scientists that introduced the field of BERTology that examines what BERT can do did not ask how it was built.
-[Their work](https://aclanthology.org/2020.tacl-1.54/) doesn't even mention terms such as "training" or "data".
+[Their work](https://aclanthology.org/2020.tacl-1.54/) doesn't mention terms such as "training" or "data".
-The authors of BERT stated in their paper that the model was trained on English Wikipedia and a now defunct corpus of English novels called the [book corpus](https://en.wikipedia.org/wiki/BookCorpus).
+The authors of BERT themselves vaguely stated in their paper that the model was trained on English Wikipedia and a now defunct corpus of English novels called the [book corpus](https://en.wikipedia.org/wiki/BookCorpus).
-Both datasets were already used by Google's "Brain" division in NLP research before the release of BERT and [records of correspondance between journalists and Google](https://www.theguardian.com/books/2016/sep/28/google-swallows-11000-novels-to-improve-ais-conversation#comments) show that critical questions regarding the legitimacy of using the around 10.000 novels that make up the bookcorpus for AI training were brought to Google's attention as early as 2016.
+Even before the release of BERT, these datasets were in use by Google's "Brain" division for research purposes.
+But the use of the book corpus, a collection of self-published books, for AI training violated the publisher's Terms of Service and [records of correspondance between journalists and Google](https://www.theguardian.com/books/2016/sep/28/google-swallows-11000-novels-to-improve-ais-conversation#comments) show that critical questions regarding the legitimacy of using this data were brought to Google's attention as early as 2016.
 Since BERT was released in 2018, neither Google's [press release](https://research.google/blog/open-sourcing-bert-state-of-the-art-pre-training-for-natural-language-processing/) nor any other official source has clarified data use in the BERT model.

 [This practice is a problemtic precedent for Open Source AI because...]